k0staa/k0staa.github.io/_pages/about.md

 permalink: /about/
 ---

  Congratulations!
-You choose right path and enter my blog ;) I start it long time ago but unfortunatly I haven't got much time and I just forgot about it... but now time has come to clean it up and move to another level.
+You choose right path and enter my blog :sunglasses:.
+I start it long time ago but unfortunatly I haven't got much time and I just forgot about it... but now time has come to clean it up and move to another level.

 I will try to talk about the following topics:
   * Java Programming language and all kind of it's flavours,